 Additionally, for some alloys a natural aging process, whereby an extrusion sits at room temperature for a certain period of time, will continue to bring out strength properties.
 Many other alloys, however, harden slowly at room temperature, continuing to strengthen appreciably for years.
 Those alloys are artificially aged by holding them for a limited time at a moderately raised temperature.
 Even alloys which naturally age rapidly may be artificially aged using an aging oven to quicken the aging process and bring out other alloy properties.

-Given the significant advancements in quenching, aging, and heat treatment techniques, the use of certain alloys has broadened, significantly.
-This gives designers more cost effective options when designing for aluminum extrusions, as well as opens up new opportunities to replace prior components made from steel because they needed to meet certain strength requirements.
+The benefits of quenching, aging, and heat treatment techniques for certain alloys gives designers cost effective options when designing for aluminum extrusions, as well as opens up new opportunities to replace prior components made from steel because they needed to meet certain strength requirements.
 In addition to being more cost effective to manufacture, aluminum’s lighter weight makes it easier to handle and less expensive to ship—reasons that have made aluminum an attractive material for use by many industries, including aerospace, construction, and automotive.

 For additional insights on designing for aluminum extrusions, visit our resource page for valuable whitepapers, manuals and guides.